Learn How To Make Iced Coffee At Home: An Easy And Delicious Recipe

 Other easy and fun homemade iced coffee recipes include:

 As you can see from some of the ideas above, there are many creative ways to spice up your iced coffee.
 Many people already enjoy coffee with common additives such as milk and sugar.
-And today dairy free options like oat milk and almond milk are popular.
+Today dairy free options like oat milk and almond milk are also popular.

 Speed is difficult with iced coffee because you want the hot water to cool down before adding ice.
-But if you are usually pressed for time in the morning and wondering how to make iced coffee fast, there are a few ways to make iced coffee quickly.
+But if you are usually pressed for time in the morning and wondering how to make iced coffee fast, there are a few ways to quickly do a decent job.

 One method is to store leftover coffee from the day before in the fridge.
 In the morning, you can pour this over ice.
 Another method is cold brew coffee—whether you make it yourself or buy a pre-made cold brew, it is as easy as pouring over ice.